laminas-api-tools/documentation/intro/first-rest-service.md

 >
 > (These are the same methods used in PHP's `ArrayObject`!)
 >
-> The `ObjectProperty` hydrator will extract any public properties of an object when creating an
+> The `ObjectPropertyHydrator` hydrator will extract any public properties of an object when creating an
 > array representation, and populate public properties of the object from an arraywhen casting to an
 > object.